VFM-Loc: Training-Free Cross-View Geo-Localization via Aligning Discriminative Visual Hierarchies

-To evaluate cross-dataset transfer, we conduct a systematic generalization experiment.
+\textbf{Evaluation of Cross-Dataset Generalization.} To evaluate cross-dataset transfer, we conduct a systematic generalization experiment.
 The compared methods are first trained on two public datasets, University-1652 and SUES-200, and then directly tested on the unseen LO-UCV dataset.
 This setup simulates real-world deployment of a trained model to a new geographic region with distinct terrain and lanc-cover characteristics.

 Results under this protocol (Table~\ref{tab:cross_modality_results}) show that supervised and unsupervised methods achieve only moderate and varying performance.
 When transfer from University-1652 and tested on LO-UCV, unsupervised EM-CVGL performs best for Drone→Satellite, with Recall@1 of 59.04\%.
 For Satellite→Drone, UniABG achieves the top Recall@1 of 54.55\%.
 When trained on SUES-200, the supervised DAC method reaches the highest performance across both query directions, with Recall@1 scores of 55.20\% and 63.64\% respectively.
 Notably, unsupervised methods exhibit considerable inconsistency across training datasets.